 The third system, using your hosting platform, can work if you only sell through one channel.
 If you only sell on Amazon, or you only sell on your online store, these systems may work just fine.
 However, if you want to expand into multiple sales channels, this system will hinder your business’s growth.

-The fourth system, using a software platform designed for brick & mortar solutions, is also not ideal.
-The reason many ecommerce owners end up with these systems is due to Google – one simple search of “inventory management system” brings up tons of results made for traditional brick & mortar retail outlets.
+The fourth system, using a software platform designed for brick-and-mortar solutions, is also not ideal.
+The reason many ecommerce owners end up with these systems is due to Google—one simple search of “inventory management system” brings up tons of results made for traditional brick & mortar retail outlets.
 If you sell strictly online, these platforms simply aren’t made for you; they’re made for brick & mortar.
-The added features are great for physical stores, but are a useless additional expense for online-only store owners.
+The added features are great for physical stores but are a useless additional expense for online-only store owners.

 Finally, using an automated inventory management system created specifically for ecommerce stores is the most ideal solution.
 Most of them will automatically upload your products onto your website, Amazon, and eBay with the push of a button.
 Further, they allow you to automate order fulfillment and inventory quantity updating.
 You just enter your inventory quantity once, then it can be automated on all your sales channels from there.

 Additionally, using an ecommerce software as your centralized inventory management system allows you to easily implement dropshipping services as a supplement to your store.
 Or, if you’re strictly a dropshipping business, you can just sync your marketplaces with your suppliers using a data feed for automatic updating of not only stock levels but also product details like pricing, images, descriptions, etc.